 - Searches can be difficult for non-technical users

 - Searches are slow, especially when searching multiple folders or mailboxes.
-For instance, a search of 50,000 mailboxes will take around 20 minutes.

 - If individuals leave the company, emails will only be retained if the mailbox is maintained and that has cost implications.